utdata/icj-project-template/README.md

 All **pages** are kept in the root of the `src/njk/` folder.
 Each `.njk` file created here becomes an HTML page in `docs/`, and therefore a page on your website.

 - The page `src/njk/index.njk` is the main website page that _extends_ `src/njk/_layouts/base.njk`.
 You are coding only the main content of the page, and inheriting all the nav and other framework from the layout.
+- the page `src/njk/detail-entry-example.njk` _extends_ the `src/njk/_layouts/detail-entry.njk` layout, showing an example of how you can overwrite blocks in the layout.
-- The page `src/njk/detail-book-example.njk` _extends_ the `src/njk/_layouts/detail.njk` layout, which is already extending `base.njk`.
-It allows you to have a different structure for your content, yet still reuse navigation and such from the base layout.
+- The page `src/njk/detail-book-example.njk` _extends_ the `src/njk/_layouts/detail-book.njk` layout, which is already extending `base.njk`.
+It is an example of building a layout using example book data from the project, and then choosing one row of that data for the specific page.

 ### Using data in Nunjucks templates